ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 a['length'] = 10;

-alert(a['length']); // 3
+console.log(a['length']); // 3

 Also in ECMAScript concept of a “property” semantically is not separated into a “key”, “array index”, “method” or “property”.
-Here all of them are properties which submit to the common law of reading/writing algorithm with examination of the prototype chain.
+Here all of them are properties which obey to the common law of reading/writing algorithm with examination of the prototype chain.

 In the following example on Ruby we see this distinction in semantics and consequently there such terminology can differ: